 Alabama can’t have nice things like Chattanooga’s 1 gigabit broadband Internet (and the economic boom that has accompanied it) for 3 reasons: the Public Service Commission, the Legislature, and the 1901 Alabama Constitution.
 Actually, the state legislature and constitution keep the state from having many, many nice things, but let’s focus on broadband Internet.

-More than a third of Alabama residents lack any kind of broadband service – let along 1 gig speeds.
+More than a third of Alabama residents lack any kind of broadband service – let alone 1 gig speeds.
 Still, keep in mind that Chattanooga’s speed is a huge deal in the US – even though it’s a yawn in many places in the world.
 As such, it’s been a game-changer for attracting industry to the city: good, high-paying tech jobs.
 Watch the video (it won’t embed) about why entrepreneurs are heading to Chattanooga.

 Meanwhile, industries interested in relocating to many Alabama counties find Internet access to be on a par with Bulgaria.
 Thanks to the stimulus money from President Obama’s first term, Alabama got a start on building broadband networks in underserved areas, but much more is needed.

 Communities that have previously relied on manufacturing are finding it difficult to attract similar industry when a large employer leaves.
 A plant closure can devastate a town’s tax base, close schools, reduce quality of life, and drive young people away in search of better jobs.
 The Shoals area, for instance, is finding life after International Paper to be a challenge.
 But broadband could be key to the area’s recovery according to a recent report: